subbamaggus/shelly_pv_to_waterheater/README.md

     D Step Down a level
     H use value from Heatpump (SW2)

+    PowerPerLine is the energy consumption of one phase of the water heater, in my case 2000 [W] (see script)

 in preparation:
 second input is used to overwrite function and use heatpump control as input